• Home

 Additional Judge Logistics / Best Practices

 • All judges must have a tabroom account.
+The head coach can link judges’ accounts to their team for the tournament.

 • Judges will receive a text/email with their eBallot link.
 Judges should click on that link within 5 minutes of receiving it to indicate that they have “picked up” their ballot.